 This is not really a book about how run or work in a remote office, but its a very interesting book for getting to peak productivity levels at home.
 Knowing how to get into a state of deep work can greatly improve the quality of working from home.

 As a reader pointed out to me, Rework is also worth reading.
 It doesn't focus solely on the remote working part of starting a business, it's a damn good book for anyone starting one.
 What I really like about this book is how straight forward it is; "What you really need to do is stop talking and start working".

 "I'd probably start with REWORK, unless you've just gone remote or are working on going remote (read Rework)." - David Heinemeier Hansson (Basecamp and author of Rework)

 Not all books about remote work are printed as hardcovers.
 Some companies have released ebooks on how they transitioned to, manage and function in a remote team.
 Below are some;

 This extensive guide on how to deal with working remotely is very well put together and gives clear direction on not only how to manage a remote team, but also includes handy tips and best practices.
 In particular, I urge you to read the chapter on security & support since it cannot be an afterthought when managing a distributed team

 I have yet to receive access to the guide, but the list of people that have contributed is fantastic!
 With so much authority on the subject of remote work coming together, I can't imagine the value this guide will have.

-I will update this paragraph once I've got a chance to read the guide.
+I will update this paragraph once I've read the guide.

 If you have ever searched for a project management tool on the web, you have probably encountered Trello.
 If you have some time on your hands, have a look at this beautifully put together guide on remote work.
 I especially like the way how they bundled the wisdom of multiple remote working companies together.
 If you only have half an hour, check the piece about UNICEF.
 You will not be disappointed.